Analysis of the directionality on periodic materials: Evaluation of directionality

 \item Sort the (discrete) gradient by angle and average their magnitudes when they share the angle. \end{itemize}

-One natural question that arises after is how to extend the method to three dimensions.
-One difference when going from two to three dimensions is that there does not exist a uniform partition of the sphere.
-For instance, if the spherical coordinates parameterization is used there is a higher density of polygons in the poles.
-This is expected since the area differential in spherical coordinates is given by \(dA = r\sin\theta\dd{\varphi}\dd{\theta}\), where \(\theta\) is the zenithal angle and \(\varphi\) the azimuthal angle \citep{book:arfken}.
-To avoid this problem we used a triangulated mesh for the sphere that is close to uniform \citep{meshzoo}.
-Figure \ref{fig:mesh_comparison} provides a comparison of two meshes.
+One natural question that follows is how to extend the method to three dimensions.
+But when going from two to three dimensions we do not have a uniform partition of the sphere.
+A polyhedron where the vertices of the faces are uniformly distributed over a spherical surface.
+In comparison with two dimensions.
+Where we used a uniform partition of the circle to sample the directions for group velocities.
+In the three-dimensional case, we could parameterize the sphere using spherical coordinates, for example.
+This would represent a problem for our method since it there is a higher density of polygons in the poles.
+We expect this because the area differential in spherical coordinates is given by \(\dd{A} = r\sin\theta\dd{\varphi}\dd{\theta}\)--- here, \(\theta\) is the zenithal angle and \(\varphi\) the azimuthal angle \cite{book:arfken}.
+To avoid this problem, we used a triangulated mesh for the sphere that is close to uniform \cite{meshzoo}.
+Figure \ref{fig:mesh_comparison} provides a comparison of two meshes: one using spherical coordinates and the other with a sampling that is close to uniform.

-Another difference between two and three dimensions is the absence of a \emph{natural} order for the points\footnote{The preimage of the circle (1D) is an ordered set, that is, an interval---that follows the order of the real numbers.
+Another difference that poses a challenge to extend the method from two to three dimensions is the absence of a \emph{natural} order for the points\footnote{The preimage of the circle (1D) is an ordered set, that is, an interval---that follows the order of the real numbers.
 We cannot define this relation directly for the preimage of a sphere (2D).}.
-To solve this problem we computed the spherical angles for each point in the sphere and created a k-D tree \citep{book:effective_computation, scipy}.
+To address this issue, we computed the spherical angles for each point in the sphere and created a k-D tree \cite{book:effective_computation, scipy}.
 Then, at the moment of evaluating the direction of each group velocity vector, we made a nearest-neighbor search for its angles \((\theta, \varphi)\) to assign the vector to a point on the sphere as was done in the two-dimensional case.